Decidable By Construction: Design-Time Verification for Trustworthy AI: Comparative Analysis

-The projection operator introduces a geometric pathology in training dynamics.
-For an unconstrained output $y$ and feasible set $\mathcal{C}$, the projection $\Pi_\mathcal{C}(y) = \arg\min_{c \in \mathcal{C}} \|y - c\|$ always points toward the nearest boundary.
-The Jacobian $\nabla_y \Pi_\mathcal{C}(y)$ reinforces this direction across training steps, creating attractor basins along the constraint boundary.
-Inside $\mathcal{C}$, gradients pass through unchanged; outside, they bend toward the nearest boundary.
-The composition of a non-convex network with a convex projection produces a loss landscape with systematic bias toward constraint boundaries, independent of the objective function.
-This is not a convergence issue; it is a structural distortion of the optimization geometry.
+The projection operator imposes a structural bias on training dynamics that follows from the standard piecewise form of its Jacobian.
+For an unconstrained output $y$ and feasible set $\mathcal{C}$, the projection $\Pi_\mathcal{C}(y) = \arg\min_{c \in \mathcal{C}} \|y - c\|$ is the identity inside $\mathcal{C}$ and a rank-deficient mapping outside, with the tangent space at the projected point spanning directions along the boundary.
+This piecewise structure is a classical result in convex analysis~\cite{bauschke2011convex}.
+Differentiating through the projection, as done in differentiable optimization layers~\cite{amos2017optnet,agrawal2019differentiable}, preserves this structure in the backward pass: gradients inside $\mathcal{C}$ pass through unchanged, while gradients arriving from points outside $\mathcal{C}$ are projected onto the boundary's tangent space.
+Composed with a non-convex network across many training steps, this produces a systematic tendency for optimization trajectories to settle near the constraint boundary, because the rank-deficient Jacobian repeatedly removes the component of the gradient normal to that boundary.
+The effect is orthogonal to the objective function.
+This is not a convergence issue; it is a structural bias of the composed optimization geometry.

 The constraint set's dimensional well-formedness is unverified.
 The solver enforces $y \in \mathcal{C}$ without checking whether $\mathcal{C}$ encodes the intended physics.

 \paragraph{Cost.} Interior point solve per inference step, linear in request volume, non-amortizing.